Rust

 • PyO3 bindings for the generated structs (behind a Cargo feature flag).

-• Basic serde deserialization (behind a Cargo feature flag).
+• Basic serde deserialization and serialization, including normalisation (behind a Cargo feature flag).

 Partially Supported